leonidgrishenkov/dotfiles/README.md

 This command will create a symlinks with files structure corresponding to specified app name in this repo, in this example `lazygit`.

-Several items can be listed with a space like that:
+Several items can be listed separated by space like that:

 ```sh
 stow --target=$HOME \